 Medications alone don’t do all the work, though!
 Time and effort on your part is necessary to plan eating healthy meals, becoming more active, and organizing your time to follow your plan.
 It’s not only about weight as a number, it’s about your health and preventing or reversing inflammation, metabolic syndrome, and chronic diseases.
 Anti-obesity medications help a patient stay more focused and “on track” by working against the biological mechanisms.
 These biological mechanisms helped humans survive the famines of the past.
 Now these biological pathways contribute to storing fat and excess weight.

 Phentermine is the most commonly used anti-obesity medication.
 Others are available for consideration based on your medical and weight history.
 Other factors to consider are an individual’s responsiveness to the medication (responder vs non-responder), cost, and side effects.
-The current FDA approved medications to treat the disease of obesity are phentermine, diethylpropion, phendimetrazine, Orlistat, Belviq, Qsymia, Contrave, and Saxenda.
+Some current medications to treat the disease of obesity are phentermine, diethylpropion, phendimetrazine, Orlistat, Qsymia, Contrave, Saxenda, and Wegovy.
 All of these are prescription anti-obesity medications.
+Plenity is a prescription option, this is an FDA approved device (non-medicated capsule).

 Medications are used to decrease appetite, decrease interest in food, curtail cravings for carbohydrates and sweets, treat inflammatory conditions, and/or interrupt harmful metabolic pathways (such as insulin resistance and metabolic syndrome).
 We will review your medications and your progress at each visit and make adjustments as needed.
 Medications help block the various strong biological pathways that drive us to overeat and gain weight and save energy (for example, conserving energy by not wanting to move).
 If you have been having difficulty losing weight or problems regaining weight, it may be time to consider anti-obesity medications.